 She holds an S.M. from the Massachusetts Institute of Technology, where she served as a Research Associate at the MIT Media Lab as well as at the Sloan School of Management.

-Angelina is currently an Associate Partner in the EY Financial Services Mergers & Acquisitions team and specialises in advising on deals in the FinTech and Financial services sectors, with over 15 years of experience.
-She will be starting her role as a Partner in the Deloitte Financial Services Corporate Finance team this summer maintaining the same sector focus.
+Angelina is a Partner in the Deloitte Financial Services Corporate Finance team and specialises in advising on deals in the FinTech and Financial Services sectors, with over 15 years of experience including being an Associate Partner in the EY Financial Services Mergers & Acquisitions team.

 Managing Director, Giftcard Consulting